freeCodeCamp/freeCodeCamp/curriculum/challenges/english/10-coding-interview-prep/data-structures/delete-a-node-with-two-children-in-a-binary-search-tree.english.md

       }
       target = null;
     }
-    // case 3: target has two children, change code below this line };
+    // Case 3: Target has two children
+    // Only change code below this line
+  };
 }
 ```